robocorp/example-activities/pdf-invites-creator/README.md

 > You can find the full tutorial and instructions on our [documentation site](https://robocorp.com/docs/development-howtos/pdf/pdf-invites-printer).

-This robot demonstrates advanced features of the Robocorp set of tools:
+This robot demonstrates the advanced features of the Robocorp set of tools:

 - Support for multiple tasks inside the same robot
 - Using the `Robocloud.Items` library to pass data between two different tasks in Robocorp Cloud.